"A Remorseful Pleasure"

 Wanda de Jesus as the mother is a powerful force within this movie.
 Playing a widowed mother, she expresses great pain, yet power and grace through her character.
 She is so beautiful and youthful that her relationship with the Wilson Jr. character is nearly awkward, especially in terms of touch.
 That may be a slight distraction, but her ability to be, both a caring mother and strong heroine is more than impressive, which overshadows any second guessing of such a casting choice.

+The opening of ILLEGAL TENDER leaves a single Latino mother to raise her two children.
+Ever since the father was shot dead, his enemies have not felt safe with the mother and the family alive.
+The family has known nothing but running, ever since Wilson Jr. was born.
+Mother De Leon tries to keep the danger from being a concern of her children, and therefore has never talked about their father and the reason for constantly moving.
+When Wilson Jr. reaches maturity, he demands to know what his mother has been keeping from him.
+This information invokes a determination to fight a battle that Wilson’s family will never forget.
 ILLEGAL TENDER contains a mostly mixed pagan worldview with moderate Christian elements.
 There is one graphic sex scene with partial nudity.
 Other sexual content can be found amid club scenes, where women are sparingly dressed, jiving with no thoughts toward modesty or discretion.
 The content includes some alcohol use and cigarette smoking throughout.
 Just as icing on this cake of corruption, more than 50 profanities and obscenities occur.
 The only saving grace is some strong, overt Christian content in a Roman Catholic setting.